thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows choosing a single entity.
 It can be a device, asset, entity view, tenant, customer, dashboard, user, data converter, integration, scheduler event, blob entity, role, edge, current customer, current tenant, current user or current user owner.

 Adding an alias: in the "Add alias" dialog, enter the alias name, and select the "Single entity" filter type.
-Then choose the entity type and specify the final entity/entities.
+Then choose the entity type and specify the final entity.

 {% include images-gallery.html imageCollection="single-alias-1" %}

-In this example, an alias was created that filters one device - Thermometer A1.
-Let's use an added alias in a widget:
+In this example, an alias has been created that filters one device - Thermometer A1.

+Let's use an added alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Single entity" alias in the "Entity alias" field and "temperature" data key in the "Columns" section.
 Click "Add" and apply changes.
-The Entities table widget with the alias that filters one device has been added.
+The Entities table widget with the alias that displays one device - Thermometer A1 has been added.

 {% include images-gallery.html imageCollection="single-alias-2" %}